Why We Love Warm Lentil Salad

 To cook lentils

 - Place lentils and chicken stock (or vegetable stock) in the bowl of a rice cooker.
-Close lid, then select quick cook and press start.
+Close lid, then select quick cook setting and press start.
 This will take approximately 40 minutes.
+If there is excess stock at the end of the cook time, simply drain the lentils (they should be creamy and tender, not mushy).
 Meanwhile, make the marinade.

 To make marinade